DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 In summary, to handle database communication in edge runtimes, consider using an API server and explore alternative approaches to querying databases.
 Middleware in Next.js can also help protect routes based on session information.

-Therefore, **to use a database adapter that isn’t explicitly "edge compatible", we will need to find a way to query the database using the features that we do have available to us.**
+Therefore, **to use a database adapter that isn't explicitly "edge compatible", we will need to find a way to query the database using the features that we do have available to us.**

 ### Edge runtime solution